 The information letter referred to under sections 2.5 and 3.8 will provide an electronic address to be used for the PIs and/or applicant legal entities which consider that the applicable evaluation procedure has not been correctly applied to its proposal.
-The letter will specify a deadline for the receipt of any such complaints, which will be 30 calendar days from the date of receipt of the ERCEA's notification.
-A formal notification is considered to have been accessed by the applicant 10 calendar days after sending, if not accessed before in the system.
+The letter will specify a deadline for the receipt of any such complaints, which will be 30 calendar days from the date of receipt54 of the ERCEA's notification.
 As a minimum any complaint should contain the name of the call, the proposal number (if any), the title of the proposal, and a description of the alleged shortcomings.

-An internal committee may be convened by the ERCEA redress office to examine the cases that have been submitted by applicant legal entities and/or PIs in question, within the deadline mentioned above through the means foreseen in the information letter.
-Requests that do not meet the above-mentioned conditions, or do not deal with the admissibility, eligibility or evaluation of a specific proposal, will not be admited.
+An internal committee will be convened by the ERCEA redress office to examine the cases that have been submitted by the applicant legal entities and/or PIs in question, within the deadline mentioned above through the means foreseen in the information letter.
+Requests that do not meet the above-mentioned conditions, or do not deal with the admissibility, eligibility or evaluation of a specific proposal, will not be admitted.
 Applicants who, before the deadline, submit requests other than via the dedicated web site will be requested to resubmit using that site.